Study of Novel Types 1 and 3 Oral Poliomyelitis Vaccines

 Active Comparator: Group 8: mOPV3 (OPV History)

-15-25 healthy adults fully vaccinated against polio by OPV will be administered 2 vaccinations of mOPV3 containing ≥ 10^5.8 CCID50/dose, given 28 days apart.
+Healthy adults fully vaccinated against polio with an OPV-containing vaccine history were administered 2 vaccinations of mOPV3 containing ≥ 10^5.8 CCID50/dose, given 28 days apart.

 the Sabin mOPV3 control vaccine contains ≥ 10^5.8 CCID50 per 0.1 mL (2 drops) dose.